ahdinosaur/campjs-vii/README.md

 ???

 - cost of Bitcoin global consensus is large amounts of duplicate CPU work in Proof-of-Work cycles
-- within a very few degrees of trust separation from my neighbor, we could be doing local consensus
+- i'm within a very few degrees of trust separation from my neighbor, we could be doing local consensus

 <https://blog.dinosaur.is/global-vs-local-systems/>